 B. Run the U.S. Spending disadvantage with emphasis on uniqueness, link, brink and impact.
-(See Designing a Disad - page 17.)
-Make sure to stress the uniqueness through both the cards used directly against plan and the arguments in the disadvantage.
+(See Designing a Disadvantage later in this chapter) Make sure to stress the uniqueness through both the cards used directly against plan and the arguments in the disadvantage.
 This will create a better link in addition to making your attack two-fold.